lrnv/Copulas.jl/README.md

 **Warning: This is fairly untested and experimental work and the API might change without notice.**

-This packages aims at bringing into native Julia most of the standard copula features: random number generation, fitting, construction of copula-based mutlivariate distributions through Sklar's theorem, etc. while complying with the `Distributions.jl` API.
+This packages aims at bringing into native Julia most of the standard copula features: random number generation, fitting, construction of copula-based mutlivariate distributions through Sklar's theorem, etc. while fully complying with the `Distributions.jl` API (after all, copulas are distributions functions).

-Usually, people that use and work with copulas turn to R and not Julia to work, because of the amazing `R` package `copula`.
+Usually, people that use and work with copulas turn to R, because of the amazing `R` package `copula`.
 While still perfectly maintained and updated today, the `R` package `copula` is full of obscured, heavily opitmized, fast `C` code on one hand, and obsure, heavily optimized slow `R` code on the other hand.

-This is an attempt to provide a very light, fast, relaliable and maintainable copula implementation in native Julia (in particular, type-agnostic so it'll work with arbitrary type of floats like `Float32` for speed, `BigFloats` or `DoubleFloats` or `MultiFloats` for precision), with correct SIMD'sation, etc.
+This is an attempt to provide a very light, fast, reliable and maintainable copula implementation in native Julia (in particular, type-agnostic so it'll work with arbitrary type of floats like `Float32` for speed, `BigFloats` or `DoubleFloats` or `MultiFloats` for precision), with correct SIMD'sation, etc.

 Two of the exported types are of most importance: